 - JD, cum laude, Order of the Coif, Loyola Law School

-Jessica Levinson’s work focuses on election law and governance issues.
-Her work focuses on ethics, political corruption, voting rights, campaign finance, ballot initiatives, redistricting, term limits and state budgets.
+Jessica Levinson studies the law of the political process, including election law and governance issues.
+Her work focuses on ethics, political corruption, voting rights, campaign finance, ballot initiatives, redistricting, term limits, and state budgets.

-Levinson currently serves as the President of the Los Angeles Ethics Commission.
+Levinson served as the President of the Los Angeles Ethics Commission.
 She was appointed by the Los Angeles City Controller in 2013 to serve a five-year term.

 Levinson has presented papers and given lectures at the University of California at Los Angeles, the University of California at Los Angeles Law School, the University of California at Berkeley, the University of San Francisco School of Law, the University of California Hastings College of Law, Scripps College and California State Fullerton.

 While in law school, Levinson was the Senior Articles Editor of the Loyola of Los Angeles International and Comparative Law Review.
 Following graduation, Levinson served as a law clerk to the Honorable James V. Selna from 2005-06.
 She then practiced with the law firm of Simpson Thacher & Bartlett LLP.
 Professor Levinson began teaching as an Adjunct Professor at Loyola in 2009.
 From 2008-11, Levinson served as the Director of Political Reform at the Center for Governmental Studies.